Christopher Senyonjo: LGBT outreach and advocacy

-Since 2001 Senyonjo has been viewed as an important advocate for the Ugandan LGBT community.
+Since 2001 Senyonjo has been viewed as an important advocate for the Ugandan LGBTQ community.
 Believing that "one doesn't need to be converted first to another sexuality to be loved by God", Senyonjo founded Integrity Uganda as a branch of the Episcopal Church LGBT outreach organization Integrity USA.
 He founded a community centre as a safe place for Ugandan gays, and worked to provide housing and employment for those denied them after being outed.

 In June 2008, Senyonjo explained his beliefs for the film Voices of Witness Africa.
 He said "Jesus left us the most important cardinal rule: 'Love one another as I have loved you.'
 And I cannot see how a person loves another by discriminating against that other person without going deep into what are the causes of this person to be what that person is.
 Humbly, without intimidation."
 He said that the Bible could be interpreted many ways, but that the real word of God was Jesus, the "Word made flesh", and that in the Gospel of Saint John, there were things that Jesus said he would not be able to reveal then, but that the Holy Spirit would reveal over time.

 In 2009 Senyonjo attended an anti-gay conference from March 5–7, 2009, titled "Exposing the truth behind homosexuality and the homosexual agenda", which featured the American activists Scott Lively, Exodus International executive Don Schmierer, and International Healing Foundation representative Caleb Lee Brundidge.
 Described by Lively as a "nuclear bomb against the gay agenda in Uganda", the conference associated gays with Nazism, child molestation, AIDS and the Rwandan genocide, and has been credited with bringing about unprecedented persecution culminating in the Uganda Anti-Homosexuality Act, 2014.
 Senyonjo described the interaction of conference participants with government officials as leading to the introduction of the bill, and the need for education regarding claims of homosexual recruitment in schools.
 Senyonjo said "I was at one time accused that I was going to schools and trying to recruit, as it were, people into homosexuality, which is actually blackmail.
 And you can see, what are the intentions of these people to do this? ...
 People who will say this, they have very evil intentions which I don’t understand."

 Senyonjo testified against the anti-gay bill and was part of a delegation to the Speaker of the House to oppose it.
 He said that it was inhumane, violated the UN Declaration of Human Rights and "the sacred bonds of the Ugandan extended family", would make Uganda a police state, and increase the spread of HIV as people would be afraid to seek treatment.
 He responded to its passage noting that homosexuality is not a sin, saying "People here don’t understand what homosexuality is.
 If they did, I don’t think they would have allowed this law."